 First Moment of Truth

 For a hotel this is the moment when the future guest opens the website’s home page.
+This is where you want to convert hotel website visitors.
 That home page has to say everything and it’s got to do it fast.
 It needs to answer three personal questions that the future guest is asking himself:

 - Will it save me money?